marcoT0425/Lingo/README.md

 5. If the word does not follow the first letter, they are likely to deduct 50 points due to the violation of its rules.
 6. A word cannot be guessed twice or more.
 They won't score.

-# Inclusivity, Features and Accessibility
+# Inclusivity, Features and Accessibility: What is the reason for creating this game?

 1. After the player types the word, it will have some sounds.
 A high C is a green letter, a middle C is a yellow letter, a low C is a blue letter.
 2. For people who are blind, with low vision or dyslexia can change the colour theme with the list "colour codes" in the .sb3 file.
 Item 1 is the colour of the "not exist", item 2 is the colour of "correctly placed" while item 3 is the colour of "wrongly placed".